UniBen/DockerDevEnv/README.md

 Allow for any docker-compose project to be accessible via a https host.

+Note: This only works for mac at the moment.

 ## Connecting to the database

 ### Connection to the proxy-wide database within the container